In this Policy

 Section UCD-620, Policies and Procedures for Administration of Off-Scale Salaries

-Off-scale salaries may be approved to allow increased flexibility in salary administration for the purpose of recruiting or retaining faculty, while maintaining the integrity of the University of California salary scales.
-This document is a statement of campus policies and procedures governing the approval and administration of off-scale salaries.
+Off-scale salaries may be approved to allow increased flexibility in salary administration for the purpose of recruitment or retention of academic appointees or for increasing consistency of compensation for high-performing appointees, while maintaining the integrity of the University of California salary scales.
+This document is a statement of campus policies and procedures governing the approval and administration of off-scale salaries on the Davis campus.

 As stated in APM-620, salaries should be on-scale to the greatest extent possible.
 However, it is recognized that certain conditions may justify salaries that depart from the standard salary scales.
-These include market conditions that command a higher salary than permitted by the University of California salary scales for a given rank and step, and retention situations where an individual has received an offer of a faculty position at a higher salary at a comparable academic institution.
-Off-scale salaries are granted under the condition that recipients will meet or exceed the normal standards for academic advancement, and are subject to review and regularization or renewal as outlined in Section UCD-620-18, below.
-An off-scale salary may also be used in the very limited number of cases of exceptional merit that cannot be adequately recognized through merit advances or accelerations.
+These include market conditions that command a higher salary than that permitted by the University of California base salary scales for a given rank and step, and retention situations where an individual is a target for recruitment at a higher salary, at a comparable academic institution.
+Off-scale salaries are granted under the expectation that recipients will meet at least satisfactory standards for academic advancement and conduct in accordance with APM-015, APM-016, and APM 150, and are subject to review and reduction or renewal as outlined in Section UCD-620-18.
+An off-scale salary may also be used in the very limited number of cases of exceptional merit that cannot be adequately recognized through merit advances.
 Off-scale increments granted on the basis of exceptional merit are governed by Section UCD-620-12, below.

 a.
-Base salary--the annual salary specified in the UC salary scales (see Section UCD-690) for an academic appointee at a particular rank and step.
+Base salary - the annual salary specified in the UC salary scales for an academic appointee at a particular rank and step.

 The criteria for judging the appropriateness of an off-scale salary for an individual faculty member include the following: